hungvo0603/CG4002-B04/ext_comms/README.md

 - how the 2nd layer tunnel act work?
 - on logout, do we still need to send state to eval_server? (curr implementation jsut directly terminate)
 - for video demo, need individual parts or jsut integrated?
+- cannot use same clientid for diff topics?

 Todo:
 - Remove error at server_only (logout cmd)